Syra/YT2Grayjay/README.md

 # YT2Grayjay
 Simple Scripts to convert youtube History to grayjay history
 Update: Now added a Playlist conversion from Freetube to Grayjay.
-ZY is not palnned (use the plugin for that)
+YT is not palnned (use the plugin for that)

 We have now 2 of these.
 YTTakeout2Grayjay converts a Google Takeoutfile